 ACA & Your Taxes

-With the passing of the Affordable Care Act, healthcare and taxes have intersected.
+With the passage of the Affordable Care Act, health care and taxes have intersected.
 All tax filers must report the value of their health plan on their tax return, and this will be enforced by the IRS.
 Those who do not have health insurance coverage will pay a tax penalty if they do not qualify for a coverage exemption.

 Penalties & Exemptions